 The main characteristics of excessive gaming activity are similar to the features of substance and gambling disorders.
 Internet gaming addiction is associated with the same neurocircuitry, molecular and behavioral changes, according to a published review.

 Just as dopamine affects the addictive brain of substance abusers, so it does to game players.
-As I mentioned previously, finishing goals within the game and receiving points or bonuses bring a feeling of euphoria to the player.
+As mentioned, finishing goals within the game and receiving points or bonuses bring a feeling of euphoria to the player.
 The brain may begin to associate gaming with increased dopamine levels, making it difficult for a person to stop the compulsive behavior.
 Also similar to the dopamine increase in substance abuse, the increase during gaming is temporary, and the gamer develops a tolerance to it.
 Over time, the addict needs more of the rewarding substance ro activity to reach the same “high.”

 The Dangers of Gaming Addiction